Integration with pytest test framework

 By default, there is nothing to be done to enable pytest support in twister.
 The plugin is developed as a part of Zephyr’s tree.
 To enable install-less operation, twister first extends PYTHONPATH with path to this plugin, and then during pytest call, it appends the command with -p twister_harness.plugin argument.
 If one prefers to use the installed version of the plugin, they must add --allow-installed-plugin flag to twister’s call.

-Pytest-based test suites are discovered the same way as other twister tests, i.e., by a presence of testcase/sample.yaml.
+Pytest-based test suites are discovered the same way as other twister tests, i.e., by a presence of test/sample.yaml.
 Inside, a keyword harness tells twister how to handle a given test.
 In the case of harness: pytest, most of twister workflow (test suites discovery, parallelization, building and reporting) remains the same as for other harnesses.
 The change happens during the execution step.
 The below picture presents a simplified overview of the integration.

 ../../_images/twister_and_pytest.svg